Tom Holland says he's been sober for over a year

 (CNN) -- Actor Tom Holland is opening up about how a recent project led to his decision to take a break from drinking.

-In a interview with EW, Holland revealed he has been sober for over a year after filming the upcoming Apple TV+ crime thriller, "The Crowded Room."
+In an interview with EW, Holland revealed he has been sober for over a year after filming the upcoming Apple TV+ crime thriller, "The Crowded Room."

 Holland said the role took a toll.